ChrisRackauckas/ChunkedArrays.jl/README.md

 ```

 This uses the constructor `ChunkedArray(chunkfunc::Function,bufferSize::Int=BUFFER_SIZE_DEFAULT,T::Type=Float64,parallel=PARALLEL_DEFAULT)`
-which has a buffer size of 1000 and uses parallel generation.
+which has a buffer size of 1000 and does not use parallel generation.
 Note that you
-do not need to be running multiple processes for parallel generation to work
+do not need to be running multiple processes for parallel generation to work.
-(and it will still speed up in most cases due to magic).
-If we instead wished
+If we instead wished to generate `randn(4,2)` each time in the loop, we can
-to generate `randn(4,2)` each time in the loop, we can specify the dimensions:
+specify the dimensions:

 ```julia
 chunkRand = ChunkedArray(randn,(4,2))